TobiasSekan/DailyKanji/readme.md

 # Goals

 #### Next
-* Add test type for "Hiragana to Katakana"
-* Add test type for "Katakana to Hiragana"
+* Add test type for "Hiragana or Katakana to Katakana or Hiragana"
 * Add test type for all -> "Hiragana, Katakana or Roomaji to Hiragana, Katakana or Roomaji"
 * Add menu entry to reset the statistics
 * Add new answers sub-menu (show current answer inside menu entry with shortcut)